-In this paper, we proposed an AMP variant (Algorithm 1) for solving the LASSO problem (1).
-Unlike the work in [14] that analyzes the limiting behavior of AMP iterates as the iteration number goes to infinity for infinite dimensional problems, we focused on finite dimensional problems.
+the iteration number goes to infinity for infinite dimensional problems, we focused on more practical finite dimensional problems.
 Specifically, for any finite dimensional matrix A, whenever our algorithm converges, it converges to the LASSO solution.
-This is not the case for AMP with finite dimensional A even when A has i.i.d.
-Gaussian entries, as shown in Fig. 2a.
-The proposed algorithm contains a parameter e that depends on the largest singular value of A. In Proposition 1, we provided conditions on e under which the algorithm is locally stable around the LASSO solution with probability one when entries of A are drawn from a continuous distribution.
-Finally, numerical results showed that the number of iterations required for our algorithm to converge is orders of magnitude smaller than optimization algorithms such as FISTA [4] and PDHG [8].
+We emphasize that this is not the case for AMP with finite dimensional A even when A has i.i.d.
+Gaussian entries, as we have seen in Fig. 2a.
+The proposed algorithm contains a parameter e that depends on the largest singular value of the matrix A. In Proposition 1, we provided conditions on e under which the algorithm is locally stable around the LASSO solution with probability one when entries of A are drawn from a continuous distribution.
+Finally, simulation results showed that the number of iterations required for our algorithm to converge is orders of magnitude smaller than that of widely used optimization algorithms such as FISTA [3] and PDHG [7].